MultisampledNight/flow/src/gfx/draw.typ

     if _is-modifier(part) {
       // advance in depth
       // can just make it a new frame

+      // the queue is popped at the back to receive the next one
+      // so it is reversed here so it's in the right order again part.queue = part.queue.rev()

       // some modifiers (e.g. branch, tag) need the last node,
       // so store that one, too
       part.last = last